 In every industry, injuries at work are possible, although never welcome.
-Even though workplace laws may be the last thing you want to think about when dealing with an on-the-job injury, it’s important to keep these things in mind.
+Even though workplace laws or workers' compensation may be the last things you want to think about when dealing with workplace injuries, it’s important to take the next step and keep these things in mind.

-First things first, if the injuries sustained need medical attention, seek a doctor’s help immediately.
+First things first, if the work injury sustained needs medical attention, seek a doctor’s help immediately.
 There is nothing as important as your health, so call your doctor or see the company doctor immediately.